 This morning we drive the short distance to the stable and meet the horses.
 The ranch has about 300 horses which include riding horses, stallions, brood mares and young stock.
 Not only does the ranch organise riding holidays in Iceland, but buy and sell horses, thus keeping their riding horses up to the highest standard.
 A walk around the stable is a fascinating insight to Iceland horse-management.

-Njall’s saga dates from the year 960 and deals with a decades-long blood feud; the consequences of vengeance and the defence of family honour.
+Note: Njall’s saga dates from the year 960 and deals with a decades-long blood feud: the consequences of vengeance and the defence of family honour.
 The saga is full of omens, prophetic dreams and life-and-death duels!
 All good stuff and ideally suited to fire-side conversation.

 Day 3: From Stóra-Mörk to Thórsmörk